 - Mt.
 Gox liquidation will take time, at least till 2019

-Speaking of negative impression of the cryptocurrency markets, kelly says that major changes will be happening that will get worse to get any better in the future.
+Speaking of negative impression of the cryptocurrency markets, Kelly says that major changes will be happening that will get worse to get any better in the future.
 Once it bottoms out, it will only improve for good.
-Kelly expectes the price to rise sharply in the fourth quarter of this year.
+Kelly expects the price to rise sharply in the fourth quarter of this year.

 “Japanese exchanges were ordered to improve business conditions [by the government].
 It’s actually a good thing.
 Short run it’s going to be a little tough because they’re stopping new accounts from coming in but actually, they’re cleaning up the system.
 They’re making sure it’s more robust.
 Making sure it’s better for people.”
 Kelly said